csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 ## 19.10 Directory Systems

-Consider an organization that wishes to make data about its employees avail- able to a variety of people in the organization; examples of the kinds of data include name, designation, employee-id, address, email address, phone number, fax number, and so on.
+Consider an organization that wishes to make data about its employees available to a variety of people in the organization; examples of the kinds of data include name, designation, employee-id, address, email address, phone number, fax number, and so on.
 In the precomputerization days, organizations would cre- ate physical directories of employees and distribute them across the organization.
 Even today, telephone companies create physical directories of customers.

 In general, a directory is a listing of information about some class of objects such as persons.
 Directories can be used to find information about a specific object, or in the reverse direction to find objects that meet a certain requirement.
 In the world of physical telephone directories, directories that satisfy lookups in the forward direction are called **white pages**, while directories that satisfy lookups in the reverse direction are called **yellow pages**.